ankudinov/vscode-devcontainers-intro/marp_slides/slides.md

   - postAttachCommand - executed every time when a tool is successfully attached to the container

 - Execute `make demo05` to start the demo

+---

+# Build your Trojan Horse to Conquer the POC

+> WARNING: The container proposed here can be used as a backdoor.
+Check if it's allowed by the security policy before deploying it anywhere. 🐴

+- The [VSCode Remote Tunnels](https://code.visualstudio.com/docs/remote/tunnels) feature allows full control over you VSCode container (thx to Michael Pergament for sharing)
+- The feature can be easily integrated into a container by modifying Dockerfile and can be used by running `code tunnel` command
+- Test that by starting next demo with `make demo06`
+- That can be very useful as a simple VPN replacement for a POC and many other scenarios